AdobeDocs/experience-platform.en/help/data-science-workspace/real-time-machine-learning/training-ml-model.md

 Next, follow the [create a recipe using Jupyter notebooks](../jupyterlab/create-a-recipe.md) tutorial.
 Once complete, you need to modify the pipeline.py file for real time inferencing to work.

 >[!NOTE]
->The template provided by Data Science Workspace needs to be modified to use your dataset.
+>The template provided by Data Science Workspace needs to be modified to fit your dataset.

 Make sure you save your model in the ONNX format and set the environment variable to `ONNX_MODEL_PATH`.
 The example below shows how to modify the pipeline file using the recipe-builder template.